We Want To Know If The Applicant Can Afford The Rent

 Property Management Basics

-4. Manage tenant relations including maintenance requests, late fee notices.
-Deal with a laundry list of tenant problems: unauthorized guests, unauthorized pets, parking issues, tenant cleanliness, noise violations, neighbor complaints, etc. If necessary we manage the process of prosecuting actions to evict Tenants.
+4. Manage all tenant relations which include maintenance requests and late fee notices.
+Deal with a laundry list of tenant problems such as unauthorized guests, unauthorized pets, parking issues, tenant cleanliness, noise violations, neighbor complaints, and the list goes on.
+We also manage the process of prosecuting actions to evict tenants on an as-needed basis.

-7. Inspect the property at the time of move-in at the time of move-out and from time-to-time during tenancy.
+7. Inspect the property periodically: at the time of move-in, move-out, and frequently during tenancy.

-Money in general does not flow from the landlord to the property manager.
-Money flows from the tenant to the property manager to the landlord.
-Fees and commissions are withheld from collected rents.
-Our standard agreement is a one year term, but either party can terminate the arrangement with 30 days notice.
-The next step is to learn a little more about what differentiates us from other property managers.
+Generally, money does not flow from the landlord to the property manager or from the tenant to the landlord; but it flows from the tenant to the property manager to the landlord.
+Fees and commissions are withheld upon collection of rental fees.
+Our agreements are standardized and its duration is a one-year period; however, either party may terminate the agreement at the end of a 30-day notice.
+If you are interested in learning more, you may want to find out what differentiates Nesbitt Realty from other property managers.
 [Learn more about our property management services now.]